What do Tasmanian devils look like?

 How far do they travel?

 Tasmanian devils roam considerable distances along well-defined trails in search of food.
-They usually amble slowly, with a characteristic gait, but can gallop quickly with both hind feet together.
-Tasmanian devils are agile, however, and can climb trees.
-Although not territorial, Tasmanian devils have a home range.
+They usually amble slowly, with a characteristic gait, but can gallop quickly moving both hind feet together.

 Were devils always in Tasmania?

-Remains of species of Tasmanian devils, including some very large ones, have been found in fossil deposits in what is now Australia.
-Certainly devils have been in Tasmania for a very long time.
+Remains of species of Tasmanian devils, including some very large ones, have been found in fossil deposits across much of mainland Australia.
+Certainly, devils have been isolated in Tasmania for at least 12,000 years, almost certainly devils were in Tasmanian before this as fossil evidence shows their presence in much of mainland Australia around 50,000 -70,000 years ago.

 Were they in any other place than Tasmania?